Legislative Report Card

 Find Out What Grade Your Legislator Earned

-- Average GPA for both legislative chambers was 78 percent, compared to 73 percent in 2017.
+- Average GPA for both legislative chambers was 79.37 percent.

 Transparent Grading Process